 Where is Seattle located?
-Locate Seattle on the map, read fun facts, and get answers to some of the most frequently asked questions about Seattle.
+Locate Seattle on the map, read fun facts, and get answers to some of Seattle’s most frequently asked questions.

 Seattle is located in the state of Washington.
 It belongs to the United States of America.
 It is situated on the southeastern shore of Puget Sound.